-We are very excited to offer this new tour to a region that is one of the most remote and beautiful in all of Australia.
-Cruising the Kimberley really is a special experience, and August is the time to be there.
-Saltwater crocodiles, mangroves, waterfalls and amazing sunsets.
+We are very excited to again offer this tour to a region that is one of the most remote and beautiful in all of Australia.
+Cruising the Kimberley really is a special experience, saltwater crocodiles, mangroves, waterfalls and amazing sunsets.

 An elegant appearance and refined interior design combine with cutting-edge technology to offer a new type of cruising: adventure in a luxury setting.
-With only 264 guests and 145 crew, the service is impeccable.
+With only 184 guests and 118 crew the service is impeccable.

 Other tour highlights: